 Can married couples have separate car insurance?

-Before a couple gets married, they usually have separate car insurance policies if they both have their own cars and live in different places.
-They may be able to keep separate policies after they’re married, but they’ll usually need to be listed on each other’s policies after moving in together.
+Before getting married, couples usually maintain separate car insurance policies if they both have their own cars and live in different places.
+They may be able to keep separate policies after marriage, but they’ll usually need to be listed on each other’s policies after moving in together.

-How does your spouse’s driving record affect car insurance rates?
+How does your spouse’s driving record affect your car insurance rates?

 Auto insurance companies typically consider all licensed drivers in a household when calculating rates.
-A spouse with a poor driving or credit record can boost your rates – or make it difficult to get coverage at all, depending on the severity of their record.
+A spouse with a poor driving or credit record can boost your rates – or make it difficult to get coverage, depending on their driving history.

 Insurance companies determine premiums based on various rating factors, a major one being your motor vehicle record.
-If the insurer finds that a driver on your policy has multiple traffic violations, it will boost your rates.
-If any of the violations are major offenses, such as reckless driving or DUI, then that will make the rates go even higher.
+And your rates might increase if the insurer finds that a driver on your policy has multiple traffic violations.
+If any of the violations are significant offenses, such as reckless driving or DUI, then that will make the rates go even higher.

 In that case, your spouse won’t be covered by your car insurance policy, leaving them uninsured if they drive your vehicle.
-So, if you and your spouse plan to drive each other’s cars occasionally, you can keep separate policies but will need to add the other person on the other policy.
+So, if you and your spouse plan to drive each other’s cars occasionally, you can keep separate policies but will need to list each other on your policies.

 Can my spouse drive my car without insurance?

-If you have a car and insurance, but your spouse does not have a separate vehicle, they should be listed as a driver on your car insurance policy.
-Most insurance companies require all licensed household members to be listed on the policy as drivers.
+If you have a car and insurance but your spouse does not have a separate vehicle, they should be listed as a driver on your car insurance policy.
+Most insurance companies require all licensed household members to be listed as drivers on the policy.

 If you haven’t informed the insurance company that you’re married, you need to do that now and add them to the policy.
 They don’t have to buy their own policy – in fact, they usually wouldn’t get a separate policy if they only have one vehicle.